Kitware/trame/docs/content/docs/module-vtk.md

 #### Mode parameter

-The mode is driven by the variable `{namespace}Mode` but can be provided when instantiated so the default can be overriden and a JavaScript expression can be used instead of the default variable.
+The mode is driven by the variable `{namespace}Mode` but can be provided when instantiated so the default can be overridden and a JavaScript expression can be used instead of the default variable.
 This attribute behaves the same way as any trame one except, we won't register the left side as a state entry since we already have one under `{namespace}Mode`.
-This means we will evaluate the left side of the expression assuming a tuple is provided and the right side of the tuple is used to set its inital value.
+This means we will evaluate the left side of the expression assuming a tuple is provided and the right side of the tuple is used to set its initial value.

 ### Examples